Innovate-With-Meet/Project_Mishop/README.md

 Authority User Login: Authority have access to specilised features that can help them to manage the task like evec, Search & Rescue, Crowd Management, etc, Only Authorised User have access to the Special Features like getting pin point accuracy data to avoid any misinformation and also spreading misinformation to the community.

+### <h3> Sub Primary Features</h3>

+Spreading Awarness regarding the forest-incident-precautions.
+--- Also define the community program like tree plantation-take care of wildlife and tree and other things regarding forest.

 Use cases: validate the confirm fire incidents and avoid the rumeor via satelite imageing and close cordination with the other agency.

 WorkFlow: First Done the Main Components For Fire Prediction by location: after that Add User.